 My favorite model for relationships comes from the work of anthropologist Helen Fisher.
-She’s dedicated decades of her life and her career to studying and understanding love, intimacy and relationships.
+She’s dedicated decades of her life and her career to studying and understanding love, intimacy, and relationships.
 This post will cover her Three Loves Theory, a theory that I find incredibly helpful for understanding relationships.

 The premise of the Three Loves Theory is that not all love is experienced equally.
 Anyone with a fair amount of romantic/sexual experience could tell you that love and passion come in different flavors.
-With some people it’s intense and furious, with others it’s mellow and sensitive; with some it’s tumultuous with a lot of ups and downs, with others it’s slow and consistent over a long period of time.
+With some people it’s intense and furious, with others it’s mellow and sensitive.
+With some, it’s tumultuous with a lot of ups and downs, with others it’s slow and consistent over a long period of time.

-The three loves that she came up with are the following: Lust, Passion, and Commitment.
-These three loves occur in different parts of the brain, and occur independently from each other.
+The three loves that she came up with are the following: Lust, Passion, and Commitment.3 These three loves occur in different parts of the brain and occur independently from each other.
 For instance, you can be “in lust” with someone but have no perceived commitment to them (e.g., one night stands).

 Love One: Lust

 Lust is a feeling that anyone should be able to relate to easily.
-It comes from the reptilian brain and is pure, instinctual reproduction.
-Lust is a yes/no proposition: basically, do you want to have sex with this person at this moment?
+It comes from the reptilian brain and is pure, instinctual reproduction.4 Lust is a yes/no proposition: basically, do you want to have sex with this person at this moment?
 It’s instantaneous and based on pretty straightforward physical and behavioral components of attraction.

 Lust can also leave just as quickly as it came.
 It’s transitory and shifts constantly within a person.
 It has no attachment or favoritism.
 It’s really as simple as, “Do I want to fuck him/her right now?
 Yes or no?”